Link: Interview of Fujifilm’s executives about the GFX100RF

 Winnie Lim: why i love hong kong

-I have only seen Hong Kong through the lens of other, a lot because of the Kai and Lok era of Digital Rev TV.
-It feel like a very photogenic place, probably because of its contrast of style and urbanism.
+I have only seen Hong Kong through the lens of others, a lot because of the Kai and Lok era of Digital Rev TV.
+It feels like a very photogenic place, probably because of its contrast of style and urbanism.

 Published